MicrosoftDocs/power-platform/power-virtual-agents/nlu-gpt-quickstart.md

 4. Select **Create**.

 Once your topic is created, your bot is ready for testing.
-It's that simple!

 You can explore ways to extend and enhance your boosted bot and topic in [Create (and edit) with Copilot](nlu-authoring.md).